 Scam artists will also want to hoard as much personal data as possible.
-They’ll ask for email addresses, physical addresses, phone numbers, full names, credit card numbers, and even Social Security numbers.
+They’ll ask for email addresses, physical addresses, phone numbers, full names, Social Security numbers, credit card numbers, even your credit card CVV code.

 This survey was created to see how much care we take when we look for the best deal.
 The results are from nine different countries (the United States, the United Kingdom, Canada, Australia, Germany, France, the Netherlands, Poland, and Spain).